Winter 2023 California Project WET Gazette

 Teachers of fourth graders are invited to share a new state program with your students that will allow them and their families to enjoy connecting with the outdoors.
 The California State Park Adventure Pass Program waives day-use entrance fees to19 state parks for fourth graders and their families for a full year.
 All that is needed from a parent or guardian is a name, address, phone number and an email address.

+Your student’s project could be an award winner!
 The President’s Environmental Youth Award (PEYA) recognizes outstanding environmental projects by K-12 youth.
 Encourage your students with an existing environmental stewardship project or an idea for a project to apply so that their achievements can be further recognized.
-Applicants from all 50 states as well as U.S. territories are eligible to compete for a national Presidential award.

 The PIAEE recognizes outstanding K through grade 12 teachers who employ innovative approaches to environmental education and use the environment as a context for learning for their students.
 Awardees will receive a Presidential award plaque and an award of up to $2,500 to be used to further the recipient’s professional development in environmental education.